 - Give Something to Others – if your child no longer plays with a toy, movie or game, have them give it to a friend, family member, neighbor or donate it to someone who may love it as much as they once did.

 - Conversation Cuties – adorable and customizable for your little Valentine, create a healthy treat that will make them smile using the kid-favorite Cuties!
 See more of these Conversation Cuties here.

 - Heart-Shaped Food – from cookies and pancakes, to quesadillas and fruit, if you have a heart-shaped cookie cutter (or a steady hand), everything can be a fun Valentine’s Day treat for your kids!
 For more ideas, check out this blog post.

 No matter what you do, your kids will feel connected to you and this holiday.
-It doesn’t matter if it’s perfect (because it never is!) it only matters that you did something.
-Having them help create decorations they get out each year, or start a tradition of visiting seniors will mean so much to your kids for years to come.
+It doesn’t matter if it’s perfect (because it never is!) it only matters that you did something together.